-Note: Some people coming from Seattle or even Olympia will travel the other side of Whidbey Island, past Port Townsend and out into the Strait of Juan De Fuca on their way north.
+Some people coming from Seattle or even Olympia will travel the other side of Whidbey Island, past Port Townsend and out into the Strait of Juan De Fuca on their way north.
 That is just fine, but they deal with commercial traffic, heavier seas, and could run smack into a wall of fog with no way around.
-Deception Pass is subject to two high tides, two low tides every day and the resulting currents that accompany tide changes.
+Deception Pass, like everywhere, is subject to two high tides, two low tides every day and the resulting currents that accompany tide changes.
 Because some tidal changes are huge and some not so huge, the pass will see fast and not so fast currents (0-9 mph) along with standing waves that are less big at times, and then much much bigger (1ft and up+++) when the wind blows the other way.

 Don't be scared away, the scenery is spectacular and well worth your visit, just consult your tide tables and arrange to go through near low or high tide (slack water) the water will be still, flat, calm, and glossy smooth as silk.
 Fog is another thing and does not respect tides or your schedule, remember your on island time, your schedule is, and should be subject to change.
 Many times the fog will hover at the pass and outside all the way to the islands, while inside is sunny, sometimes for days.
 Transiting the pass is a five minute 1,000 foot ride, but if you miss your time slot you may have a 4+ hour wait.
 Waiting it out at Cornet Bay (Deception Pass State Park) is not a bad thing, our son once talked us into staying there two extra days. (it's an easy place to hang around)